Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 Below, I've included some examples.

 - Darkness is Key: Dim the lights or use blackout curtains in your room as well as the nursery.
 The darkness can help to signal sleep time.
+A quiet environment is equally important to help everyone relax and rejuvenate.

 - Bed Cooling System: Keep your bed cool and comfortable with a Chilipad temperature-controlled mattress pad.
 The temperature can stay consistent throughout the night from 60-115ºF.